Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 3.02 =
+* New: Add support for WordPress export and erase personal data options for easier GDPR support
+* Fix: HTML was getting stripped in field labels when a form was edited on the form builder page
+* Fix: If a field option includes HTML, allow the HTML rather than sanitizing it with entities
+* Fix: When the 'add option' button on the form builder is clicked multiple times, add the options correctly if the previous option isn't yes showing in the form maker
+* Fix: The HTML for the link to the user profile was showing in the sidebar when editing or viewing an entry
+* Code change: Move input classes into the field object class so it can be more easily overridden and amended.
+The FrmFieldType->get_input_class() function can be overriden in sub classes

 = 3.01.03 =
 * Fix: Add responsive styling for the .frm_four_col class when grids are disabled
 * Fix: Fix number field HTML5 min, max, and step.
 This code was still in the pro form builder